Kiss Number 8

 Kiss Number 8 is a 2019 graphic novel written by Colleen A. F. Venable, illustrated by Ellen T. Crenshaw, and published by First Second Books.
 In 2019, the novel was longlisted for the National Book Award for Young People's Literature.
 The following year, it was a finalist for an Eisner Award and Prism Award.

 The novel follows the protagonist's experiences through a series of horrible kisses and humorously explores her sexuality, family, and faith.

 Reception

 Reviews

 Kiss Number 8 received starred reviews from Kirkus Reviews and Publishers Weekly, who respectively called the novel a "rare blend of tender and revolutionary" and a "queer coming-of-age story that earns its powerful emotional impact."

-The New York Times's Jen Doll wrote, "Venable’s frequently heartbreaking recollection of the abuse and torment that people went through for being 'different' — and the fact that it still happens all too frequently — is a powerful reminder of how far we still have to go."
+The New York Times's Jen Doll wrote, "Venable's frequently heartbreaking recollection of the abuse and torment that people went through for being 'different' — and the fact that it still happens all too frequently — is a powerful reminder of how far we still have to go."

-School Library Journal called the book "though-provoking" and a "solid addition to YA shelves."
+School Library Journal called the book "thought-provoking" and a "solid addition to YA shelves."